keras-team/keras-io/examples/vision/md/captcha_ocr.md

 ```
   % Total    % Received % Xferd  Average Speed   Time    Time     Time  Current
                                  Dload  Upload   Total   Spent    Left  Speed
-100   159  100   159    0     0    200      0 --:--:-- --:--:-- --:--:--   200
+100   159  100   159    0     0    164      0 --:--:-- --:--:-- --:--:--   164
-100 8863k  100 8863k    0     0  7620k      0  0:00:01  0:00:01 --:--:-- 7620k
+100 8863k  100 8863k    0     0  4882k      0  0:00:01  0:00:01 --:--:-- 33.0M

 ```
 </div>
-The dataset contains 1040 captcha files as png images.
-The label for each sample is the name of the file (excluding the '.png' part).
-The label for each sample is a string.
+The dataset contains 1040 captcha files as `png` images.
+The label for each sample is a string, the name of the file (minus the file extension).
-We will map each character in the string to a number for training the model.
-Similary, we would be required to map the predictions of the model back to string.
-For this purpose would maintain two dictionary mapping characters to numbers and numbers to characters respectively.
+We will map each character in the string to an integer for training the model.
+Similary, we will need to map the predictions of the model back to strings.
+For this purpose we will maintain two dictionaries, mapping characters to integers, and integers to characters, respectively.